alexharri/website/posts/webgl-gradients.md

 sum += sin(x * (L / 2.013) + time * 1.05 * S) * A * 0.32;
 ```

-<SmallNote label="">I reduced the amplitude of the first wave to $0.64$ so that it doesn't dominate too much.
-I also slowed it down a bit, from $1.0$ to $0.9$.</SmallNote>

-The granularity and unevenness of the wave lengths ($L_1,\  L_2 \ 	\ldots\  L_n$) and phase speeds ($S_1,\  S_2 \ 	\ldots\  S_n$) is intentional -- the idea is to make it unlikely for the waves to converge at the same time and create excessive amounts of constructive and destructive [interference][interference].
+<SmallNote label="">The "unevenness" of the wavelength and phase speed scalars ($L$ and $S$) is intentional.
+The idea is to make it unlikely for the waves to converge at the same time because that would result in excessive amounts of [constructive and destructive interference][interference].</SmallNote>

 [interference]: https://en.wikipedia.org/wiki/Wave_interference

-Just these five waves give us quite a fairly natural looking final wave:
+These five sine waves give us quite a fairly natural looking final wave:

 <WebGLShader fragmentShader="sine_stack_2" width={800} height={200} />

 But there's one aspect that I don't like: the wave feels like it's moving left at a fairly even speed.
-That's not surprising -- each individual wave is moving left at a constant rate.
+That's not surprising considering that each individual wave is moving left at a constant rate.

-We can counteract this effect by making the phase evolution of some waves negative:
+We can counteract that by making the phase evolution of some waves negative:

 ```glsl
 float sum = 0.0;